abylaw/asyncy-front-end/packages/microservice.guide/commands/README.md

 ## Help

-Arguments **SHOULD** provide a short description of the command and arguments can provide clarity to end users.
+Arguments **SHOULD** provide a short description of the command and any arguments that can provide clarity to end users.

 ```yaml{3}
 commands: